FortWhyte Alive: History

-The area that now encompasses the present-day space was given the name of Fort Whyte in 1888 by a top official of the Canadian Pacific Railway, who fought to take control of the site from a rival railway.
+The area that now encompasses the present-day space was given the name of Fort Whyte in 1888 by a top official of the Canadian Pacific Railway.

-Residents of Winnipeg used the area for picnicking and swimming.
-However, starting between 1907 and 1912, the Canada Cement Company (later known as Lafarge) fenced the area off and began mining the land for clay and gravel to make cement.

-By the 1950s, however, floods and other sources of clay made the site obsolete for mining.
+Starting between 1907 and 1912, the Canada Cement Company (later Lafarge) fenced the area off to mine the area for materials.
+By the 1950s, however, the site became obsolete.

-At this time, the principals of six schools in Greater Winnipeg sought to establish a nature trail for their students, and approached the director of the Winnipeg School Division’s Science Centre for his help in setting one up.
-The director referred them to the Chief of the Manitoba government’s conservation education section.
-After examining several potential sites, Fort Whyte was chosen due to its close proximity to Winnipeg, its relatively intact woodlands, protection from vandalism due to the site previously being privately owned, and the presence of lakes (formed by the pits excavated for clay) that attracted water birds.
+Around this time, the principals of six schools in the Winnipeg Metropolitan Region asked the director of the Science Center of the Winnipeg School Division for assistance in creating a nature trail for children.
+The Chief of the Manitoba government’s conservation education section reviewed possibilities, then selected Fort Whyte due to its proximity to Winnipeg, comparatively intact woodlands, protection from vandalism, and the presence of lakes that attracted water birds.

 In 1955, employees of Canada Cement formed the Lucky 13 Rod & Gun Club to develop a nature trail.
 The Fort Whyte Waterfowl Sanctuary opened in 1966 and introduced Canada geese and mallards to the site.

 The Province of Manitoba would incorporate the Wildlife Foundation of Manitoba that year to operate the facility and "provide facilities and financing for education in the science and art of conservation of wildlife and its habitat."
-The foundation saw the old industrial site as a potential habitat and began reclamation work here.
+Seeing potential in the old industrial site, they began reclamation work.

-In 1974, the Wildlife Foundation developed the site’s first building—the Fort Whyte Nature Centre—consisting of the Kiwanis Reception Building and a waterfowl building with an incubator room.
+In 1974, the Wildlife Foundation developed the site’s first building: the Fort Whyte Nature Centre.
+This included the Kiwanis Reception Building, as well as a building for waterfowl.

-By the 1980s, with its focus being shifted from wildlife conservation to environmental education, the organization was replaced by the Fort Whyte Foundation.
-The new foundation opened its new trail and Fort Whyte Centre for Environmental Education in 1983 at an expanded 200-acre site.
-Floating boardwalks were added the following year to provide a close-up view of the wetlands and their inhabitants.
-In 1986, the Kiwanis Touch Museum and beehive interpretive exhibits were added.
-An interpretive aquarium exhibit was added in 1989.
+By the 1980s, the organization was replaced by the Fort Whyte Foundation as they shifted their focus from wildlife conservation to environmental education.
+In the following years, they added new trails, the Fort Whyte Centre for Environmental Education (1983), floating boardwalks (1984), the Kiwanis Touch Museum (1986), beehive interpretive exhibits (1986), and an interpretive aquarium exhibit (1989).

 In 2000, Fort Whyte's land base was expanded from 200 acre to 640 acre.